minio/console/DEVELOPMENT.md

 If you are performing changes in the UI components of console and want to test inside the MinIO binary, you need to build assets first.

-On the console folder run
+In the console folder run

 ```shell
 make assets